Mode mapping Q > 500 000 photonic crystal nanocavities using free carrier absorption

 Thermal PMS is a method that is attractive due to its universality and ease of use.
 A pump beam is used to locally heat the PhC, and the resulting thermal change in refractive index leads to a shift in resonance frequency.
 Previously, our group has shown that with local thermal tuning the mode profile of a high-Q cavity can be recovered with a resolution that is limited by thermal diffusion~\cite{lian2016measurement,sokolov2015local, perrier2020thermo}.
 The effective spot size depends on the surrounding medium and it is generally much larger than the optical pump spot, so that even after deconvolution a moderate resolution remains~\cite{Lian:Profiles}.

 In this paper we demonstrate enhanced spatial resolution for nonlinear PMS (NPMS), i.e., thermal photomodulation spectroscopy in the thermo-optical nonlinear regime.
-This is due to free-carrier absorption (FCA) term that only occurs when the pump and probe fields spatially overlap.
+This is due to free-carrier absorption (FCA) that only occurs when the pump and probe fields spatially overlap.
 Using NPMS we measure the mode profile of ultrahigh-Q resonators without affecting the Q-factor.

-Our method reaches excellent sensitivity even with continuous wave excitation, because the high-Q resonator enhances both the probe field that heats the free carriers and the sensitivity with which the resulting thermal index shift is detected, both by a factor of order Q$ > 10000$.
+Our method reaches excellent sensitivity even with continuous wave excitation, because the high-Q resonator enhances both the probe field that heats the free carriers and the sensitivity with which the resulting thermal index shift is detected.
 In this way, the nonlocal thermo-optical effect amplifies a very small and local absorption term.
 This intrinsic amplification mechanism, leveraging the high Q of the resonator, makes it possible to operate at a very low pump power, thus avoiding Q-factor degradation or other damage to the sample.

 We reproduce our results using a thermo-optical (TO) model that takes into account all TO sources, showing that a significant effect already occurs when only a few hundred free carriers are present in the resonator.